Building and Construction Law (11287.1)

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Students are expected to prepare for the lectures and tutorials and participate actively in the tutorials.
+Students are expected to prepare for the tutorials and participate actively in the tutorials.
 It will be expected that the prescribed reading for a topic has been done in advance of the lecture or tutorial.
 This is required in order for you to achieve the best possible learning, or at minimum, the standard required to succeed in this Unit.
 This Unit includes an Assignment requiring a tutorial presentation and participation, and attendence at tutorials is highly encouraged.